 Your surgery is usually performed at the hospital, where you spend 1 to 2 nights recovering after the surgery.
 The procedure is performed using general anesthesia and takes about 4 to 5 hours to complete, depending on the extent of the surgery.
 The surgery may last longer if additional procedures such as a tummy tuck are performed at the same time.

 The nature of the surgery requires the doctor to make long incisions; the length of the incisions depends on the amount of excess skin being removed.
 Depending on the extent of the procedure and your individual anatomy, the scar may stretch across the upper buttock and the outer and inner thigh.
 Whenever possible, the incisions are positioned in the most inconspicuous positions possible and, in many cases, you will be able to wear a bathing suit without the resulting scars being visible.

-Once the incisions are made, Dr. Ruff removes crescent-shaped segments of skin and fat from the buttock and thigh areas.
+Once the incisions are made, Dr. Ruff or you surgeon removes crescent-shaped segments of skin and fat from the buttock and thigh areas.
 The remaining skin and tissue are lifted to achieve a tighter and smoother affect.
 Dr. Ruff then stitches the incisions closed and gauze dressings are placed over them.
 Temporary drains may be put in place to help drain excess fluid from the area of the surgery.
 A firm-fitting body garment is placed over the surgery site to provide support to the area.

 What To Expect After Your Surgery